jesseditson/node-facebook-open-graph/README.md

 You can use 'me' instead of a user, and provide their access token to publish to their own feed.
 Otherwise, provide an id, and either the users' access token or an app access token with the correct permissions.

+** Common Actions **

+Some facebook actions are "common", in that you'll need to use them instead of custom actions.
+These mostly are pretty specific, but this library currently supports the main two common actions:

+** Like **

+    openGraph.publish('some-user-id','some-access-token','like','<whatever>','url',function(err,response){
+      // stuff
+    })

+** Follow **

+    openGraph.publish('some-user-id','some-access-token','follow','<whatever>','url',function(err,response){
+      stuff
+    })

+The main difference for common actions is that they are not namespaced - these actions will be transformed to `og.likes` and `og.follows`, and instead of specifying an object name, the name is ignored and the url is sent instead.
+Through this library, usage can be identical to your custom actions, so that should make things easier.

 ## Bonus:

 don't like using the word "publish" or whatever?
 Do what you want, homie: